 Everyday we interact with different types of people.
-Many of these people will be very different than you in personality, likes, values, etc. All of that is natural, the problem arises when you are faced with people who are not just different but who like to bring you down, cause difficulties in your life, extra non-needed drama, in general toxic.
+Many of these people will be very different than you in personality, likes, values, etc. All of it is natural except when you are faced with people who are not just different but who like to bring you down, cause difficulties in your life, extra non-needed drama; in general toxic.

 It matters not what stance of life you are living in, how successful you are, or how positive you try to remain if at the end of the day you are living in a toxic environment which is detrimental to your health or you put yourself in toxic situations.
 Such situations can really damage your psyche and rob you of your potential because they are constantly bringing you down and taking so much of your energy away.

-If you are already working hard on your self growth, and goals, then there is no reason why you should allow toxic people to divert your focus.
+If you are already working hard on your self growth and goals, then there is no reason why you should allow toxic people to divert your focus.
 Life is way too short to do that.
-We all need to concentrate in bringing and maintaining people in our life who are supportive, positive in a realistic way, who can tell us the hard things when need to hear when we need it, who encourage us to achieve our goals and to develop as human beings.
+We all need to concentrate in bringing and maintaining people in our life who are supportive, positive in a realistic way, who can tell us the hard things when we need to hear them and who encourage us to achieve our goals and to develop as human beings.
 We don’t need those who will mock us or put us down whether directly or indirectly.
 Focus on those who are with you, whom you can share ideas and different points of view without judgement and without fear of being excluded simply because you have a different opinion.
 Don’t focus on those who can not tolerate another’s point of view without feeling like you are somehow attacking them.
-Don’t focus on those who only talk to you when its convenient for them, but otherwise ignore you; those people expect to be respected when they show no respect.
+Don’t focus on those who only talk to you when its convenient for them but otherwise ignore you; those people expect to be respected when they show no respect.

-Many times people are not willing to get rid of the toxic people in their lives because they are so fixated on their social circle or social approval, and this creates a spiral of negativity which ends up bringing you down.
+Many times people are not willing to get rid of the toxic people in their lives because they are so fixated on their social circle or social approval; this creates a spiral of negativity which ends up bringing you down.
 You can not grow as a person if you keep surrounding your self with either toxic people or shallow people.
-Jim Rome, perhaps the most respected voice in the world of broadcasting, said something very true and very deep in meaning… he said ” You are the average of the top 5 associates that you spend your time with”.
+Jim Rome;perhaps the most respected voice in the world of broadcasting; said something very true and very deep in meaning…” You are the average of the top 5 associates that you spend your time with”.
 This means that if you could make a list of the top 5 people you spend the most time with, you would notice how those people rub off on you subconsciously you become more like those people.
-Isn’t it worth then taking the time to make sure those people are of substance vs toxicity or empty shallowness?… The point he made was very true and crucial; take the time to actually write down the names of the 5 people you associate with the most, it will reveal a lot about you.
+Isn’t it worth then to make sure those people are of substance vs toxicity or empty shallowness?… The point he made was very true and crucial, take the time to actually write down the names of the 5 people you associate with the most, it will reveal a lot about you.
 When doing this exercise be honest; don’t be tempted to only write superficial stuff.
 In reality we do know a lot about the people we hang out with but sometimes choose to ignore things.
-When doing this exercise please do not ignore, rather be truthful so you may get an accurate picture of who you are, and where your self development is at.
+When doing this exercise please do not ignore, rather be truthful so you may get an accurate picture of who you are and where your self development is at.

 I have just talked about toxic people in a very abstract way, let’s get into it a bit deeper…